Samima-Nasrin/AI-ViolenceDetector/README.md

 - Using **3D CNNs** or **Vision Transformers (ViT)** for better spatio-temporal modeling.
 - Adding **data augmentation** to increase robustness to camera angle, lighting, and motion variations.
 - Using **attention mechanisms** in LSTM to focus on critical frames indicating violence.

+---

+## Author

+Built with ♡ by Samima Nasrin.
+All experiments, demos, and implementations were created end-to-end by me.